research-software-directory/RSD-as-a-service/documentation/docs/01-users/07-adding-projects.md

 ![image](img/new-project.gif)

 The RSD will automatically generate a *slug* for your project based on the project name you have provided.
 This slug will become part of the URL on which your project page can found.
 There is a small chance the generated slug is already in use by another project.
-If this is the case, an error will be show and you will need to change the slug manually and resolve this conflict.
+If this is the case, an error will be shown, and you will need to change the slug manually to resolve this conflict.

-Once you click **"save"** the RSD will initialize a new empty project page.
+Once you click **"save"**, the RSD will initialize a new empty project page.
 This page will not be public yet to give you some time to provide additional information.
 Next, you can add additional information in the edit sections explained below.

 :::warning
 After you save the project page the slug can no longer be changed!
-Only adminstrators can change the slug.
+Only administrators can change the slug.
 You can change the title or subtitle of the project later using "Project details" section.
 :::

 ## Project details